tylingsoft/website/maml/models/postgresql-master/index.md

 Manage your PostgreSQL databases with ease like a master.
 It is extremely useful when you want to manage multiple databases or you want to have multiple connections to a single database.
 Each database connection is running in a separate tab.
 Even better, it remembers the connection URIs so you can connect to your databases by simply one click.

 The app provides modern graphical interface.
-It also includes a syntax highlighting SQL editor.
+It includes a syntax highlighting SQL editor.
 You can also download tables and query results as CSV/JSON/XML.

 ## Download